Comp-Tech-Guy/No-Gaps/README.md

 A **minimalist UI enhancement** that removes unnecessary borders and gaps, creating a **cleaner, edge-to-edge look** for your browser — perfect for **split-screen mode** and maximizing screen real estate.

+**THIS JUST ONLY WORKS FOR SINGLE TOOLBAR.
+I AM WORKING ON TO BE COMPATIBLE WITH MULTIPLE TOOLBAR**

 ---

 ### To-Do List